C Czarnikow: New Management

-Caesar Czarnikow died in 1909, having created an international sugar and produce business; he died a wealthy man, leaving £701,000 in his will.
-There was no further family involvement; Caesar did have one son, Horace, but he played no part in the firm.
-Czarnikow was now in the control of Caesar's two partners, Laggeman and Ganzoni; one of their first decisions was to cede majority control in the New York.
-In 1913, the partnership incorporated as C. Czarnikow & Co. with an authorized capital of £500,000 and Charles Laggeman as Chairman.
-Sadly, Laggerman resigned in 1916 due to wartime hostility to those of a German heritage.

 Although the Produce Department dealt with a wide range of commodities, it was junior to the established sugar agency.
 The period after the World War I saw a sustained expansion in general produce.
 Rubber was added in 1918 and cocoa in 1932.
 Czarnikow even moved into the paper trade where it became the largest operator in the world, handling 55% of world output.
 In 1927 Czarnikow returned to New York forming a wholly owned Mincing Trading Company.
 This helped establish Czarnikow as a broker and importer of spice, joining the American Spice Trade Association in 1931.
 A Montreal office had been opened the previous year.
 Although the firm only operated as an agent, it did get indirectly caught up in the collapse of the pepper syndicate in 1935.
 Commenting on the collapse of one of the merchants that unsuccessfully tried to corner the pepper market, the receiver said “its capital of practically £1,000,000 has 'gone west’”.
 Czarnikow was one of the firms that negotiated the finance to prevent a chain reaction in the commodity markets.

 As in 1914, World War II severely curtailed Czarnikow's trade, but international expansion resumed after the War.
 Canada saw the opening of a Toronto office in 1948, and in 1954 Czarnikow, in conjunction with the Chivers & Sons jam firm, purchased the latter's Canadian representative, F L Benedict.
 The Canadian business was further expanded in 1959 by the purchase of Heeney Frosted Foods and the subsequent construction of a factory for freezing vegetables, an unusual addition to Czarnikow's agency business.
 The post-war expansion was recognised by an increase in the authorised capital from £1m in 1951 to £2m in 1957.